 Osmosis was studied by Thomas Graham, who coined the term (1858); in 1886 Van't Hoff showed that, for dilute solutions (obeying Henry's law), the osmotic pressure varies with temperature and concentration as if the solute were a gas occupying the volume of the solution.
 This enables molecular weights to be calculated from osmotic pressure measurements, and degrees of ionic dissociation to be estimated.
 Osmosis is important in dialysis and in water transport in living tissues.

 Osmosis of a sugar solution

 Semipermeable membranes have small pores in them.
-While the pores allow small molecules through (1, in the second diagram from the top), they also block larger molecules (2).
+While the pores allow small molecules through (1 in Figure 2), they also block larger molecules (2 in Figure 2).

 If a semipermeable membrane is used to separate a sugar solution from a container of water (3), initially the concentration of water molecules in the solution will be lower than that in the pure water.
 Over time, water molecules will pass through the membrane, diffusing into the container, but as the pores are too small to allow the sugar solution to flow the other way, the level of the sugar solution rises.